wynwxst/SphinxKJB/README.md

 On your Kindle, tap Menu > Settings > Menu > Update Your Kindle.
 Tap “Ok.”

+### Next?
+go to https://www.mobileread.com/forums/showthread.php?t=180113 and check out all the packages

+### Insalling packages
+paste the extensions into the mrinstaller folder in the / directory of your kindle

 (TO DO: add automation and support for kindle 2.x)